netdata/netdata/docs/Running-behind-nginx.md

 You can edit the Nginx configuration file with Nano, Vim or any other Text editors you are comfortable with.

+After making changes to the configuration files:

+test Nginx configuration with `nginx -t`

+restart Nginx to effect the change with `/etc/init.d/nginx restart` or `service nginx restart`.

 ## Ways to pass Netdata via Nginx: ##

 ### As a virtual host ###